Are you a smoker… and a singer? Has it been an ongoing nagging question if smoking does affect your singing voice?

 The Rat Pack

-And while I don’t want to sugarcoat smoking… let me ask you some interesting questions here…
+But let me ask you some interesting questions…

 – How could one of the best tenors of all time, Enrico Caruso, be a heavy smoker and still deliver the best high C performances night after night after night?

 – How could someone like Dean Martin, who eventually died of lung cancer, keep his unique smooth voice throughout his entire career?

-How To Smoke And Still Sing Like An Angel
+How To Smoke Like a Chimney And Still Sing Like An Angel

-If, despite the risk of seriously harming your health, you can’t or don’t want to quit smoking, you should take some actions to keep your voice in good shape.
+If you can’t or don’t want to quit smoking, you should take at least some actions to keep your voice in good shape.

-If you learn how to use the airflow properly and sing efficiently with only minor engagement, you will enter a world of maximum outcome with only little effort.
+If you’re able to use the airflow and sing efficiently with only minor engagement, you will experience a world of maximum outcome with only little effort.

 Moreover, alcohol has a much deeper immediate impact on the vocal cords than cigarettes will ever do.